The Missing Cross to Purity

 and to the spirit of God within themselves,

-if they be worshippers of God in the spirit and truth, which the devil abode not in.
+if they are to be worshippers of God in the spirit and truth, which the devil did not abide in.

 And this is the standing and perfect worship, in which there is unity in the truth;